 Considering the above, the execution respondent did not show good faith voluntarily, the execution petition of the execution petitioner was granted.
-The judge ordered the Registrar of the District Court of Banda Aceh and the bailiff accompanied by two witnesses to carry out the execution against the land in order to ensure the enforcement of the law by handing over the object of the land plot to the applicant for execution by order of the judge.
+The judge ordered the Registrar of the District Court of Banda Aceh and the bailiff accompanied by two witnesses to carry out the execution against the land in order to ensure law enforcement by handing over the object of the land plot to the applicant for execution by order of the judge.